clojure-emacs/cider/README.md

 Keep in mind that MELPA packages are built automatically from the `master` branch, meaning bugs might creep in there from time to time.
-Never-the-less, installing from MELPA is the recommended way of obtaining CIDER, as the `master` branch is normally quite stable and "stable" (tagged) builds are released somewhat infrequently.
+Never-the-less, installing from MELPA is a reasonable way of obtaining CIDER, as the `master` branch is normally quite stable and serious regressions there are usually fixed pretty quickly.

+Generally, users of the non-adventurous kind are advised to stick with the stable releases, available from MELPA Stable.
-With the most recent builds of Emacs, you can pin CIDER to always use MELPA Stable by adding this to your Emacs initialization:
+In Emacs 24.4+, you can pin CIDER to always use MELPA Stable by adding this to your Emacs initialization:

 ```el